ang830715/class_records/README.md

 ## Features

+- Password login with signed bearer tokens
+- Account page for updating display name, email, and password
 - Manage teaching classes such as `PA4`
 - Store each class's usual classroom and notes
 - Define recurring weekly schedule rules by class, weekday, and time